b1ad3runn3r/drag-kernel-t975/README.md

 5) Flash with Odin into AP section(Auto-Reboot option does not matter).

 If you want to use AnyKernel3 variant, check its [repo](https://github.com/osm0sis/AnyKernel3)

-## Using DTB
-Altered DTB currently not working - system does not boot with the included(both in tar and zip variants).

 ## Troubleshooting
 If your make task fails with "Permission denied", etc. and the failed file is a shell-script, use ```chmod +x script.sh```